31 March 2013

 UPDATE: May 2022

 She's a mullet-bike now!
-Thanks to several cast-off parts a friend donated to my no-kill shelter for old bikes, the Stumpy is now sporting a 29" front wheel, Fox F29 fork, Avid BB-7 disc caliper and a sweet old Thomson stem.
+Thanks to several cast-off parts a friend donated to my no-kill shelter for old bikes, the Stumpy is now sporting a tubeless 29" front wheel, Fox F29 fork, Avid BB-7 disc caliper and a sweet old Thomson stem.
 Looks great, rides better!

 0 comments :